Velar consonant: Lack of velars

-The only languages recorded to lack velars (and any dorsal consonant at all) may be Xavante, standard Tahitian (though /tVt/ is pronounced [kVt], a pattern also found in the Niihau dialect of Hawaiian), and arguably several Skou languages (Wutung, the Dumo dialect of Vanimo, and Bobe), which have a coda /[ŋ]/ that has been analyzed as the realization of nasal vowels.
-In Pirahã, men may lack the only velar consonant.
+The only languages recorded to lack phonemic velars (and any dorsal consonant at all) include Xavante, standard Tahitian (though /tVt/ is pronounced [kVt], a pattern also found in the Niihau dialect of Hawaiian), and arguably several Skou languages (Wutung, the Dumo dialect of Vanimo, and Bobe), which have a coda /[ŋ]/ that has been analyzed as the realization of nasal vowels.
+No velar consonants have been found in data for Omurano, a language isolate of Peru.
+In Pirahã, men lack the only velar consonant.